Election Results: Here's Who is Ahead in Races for San Diego City Council Districts 2, 4, 6 and 8

 District 2 | Jennifer Campbell vs. Linda Lukacs

 Jennifer Campbell jumped out to an early lead over Linda Lukacs in the race for San Diego City Council District 2.
-After the first batch of votes reported Tuesday evening by the San Diego County Registrar of Voters Office, Campbell was holding strong with 57% of the vote.
+With another batch of votes reported Friday evening by the San Diego County Registrar of Voters Office, Campbell was holding strong with 55% of the vote.

 "I feel great.
 I'm really glad.
 I'm very happy.
 I really just wanted to serve my constituency and continue going.
 We've done a lot of big things for this city and for District 2 and we want to keep going, helping our city and our district go forward," Campbell told NBC 7 on election night.